A Dissertation Timeline: What To Expect and Tips To Get It Done

 Transfer Your Credits and Complete Your Dissertation at GCU

-If you have not yet completed your doctoral degree, you may be eligible to transfer credits to GCU and complete your dissertation with us!
-The university offers a convenient bulk transfer opportunity for the transfer of doctoral credits from the same type of degree (e.g., EdD, PhD, etc.) and the same type of content (e.g., Organizational Leadership, Business Administration, etc.).
-Learn more about how your credits may transfer with GCU’s Progressive Transfer Policy.
+If you have not yet completed your doctoral degree, you may be eligible to transfer credits to GCU to complete your dissertation.
+The university offers a convenient bulk transfer opportunity for the transfer of doctoral credits from the same type of degree (e.g., EdD, PhD, etc.) and the same type of content (e.g., organizational leadership, business administration, etc.).
+Learn more about how your credits may transfer by speaking to a university counselor.

-When you’re ready to take the next step in your career by earning your doctoral degree, Grand Canyon University is here to support your aspirations.
-Our College of Doctoral Studies provides considerable learning resources to further your success.
-With a dissertation process that is integrated into the curriculum from day one, you can complete your doctoral degree sooner.
+When you’re ready to take the next step in your education by earning your doctoral degree, GCU is here to support your aspirations.
+Our College of Doctoral Studies provides considerable doctoral resources to support you in your studies.
+With a dissertation process that is integrated into the curriculum from day one, you can get started on your dissertation sooner.
+Fill out the form on this page to learn more.

-Approved by the Dean of College of Doctoral Studies on 8/30/22.
+Approved and verified accurate by the dean of the College of Doctoral Studies on Nov.
+20, 2024.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.